Overview

 Beyond its historical context, A Tale of Two Cities resonates across different periods due to its universal themes.
 Dickens draws parallels between the social injustices and inequalities of 18th-century France and the societal issues faced by Victorian England.
 The novel’s enduring impact is reflected in its numerous adaptations, including a notable 1935 adaptation directed by Jack Conway, further cementing its status as a literary classic.

-Read the full plot summary, an in-depth analysis of Sydney Carton, and explanations of important quotes from A Tale of Two Cities.
+Read the full book summary, an in-depth character analysis of Sydney Carton, and explanations of important quotes from A Tale of Two Cities.

 Upgrade to PLUS and get instant access to all the study tools